MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-teams-and-roles.md

 ### Security education and policy

-Organizations must ensure that all roles have basic security literacy as well as guidance on what they are expected to do in security and how to do it using a combination of written policy and education.
+Organizations must ensure that all roles have basic security literacy as well as guidance on what they're expected to do in security and how to do it using a combination of written policy and education.
 The education for cloud teams may be informal mentoring by security professionals working directly with them or it may be a formal program with documented curriculum and designated security champions.

 In a larger organization, security teams work with **Organizational Readiness / Training** and **Security Education and Engagement** roles on formal security training and setting up security champions within technical teams to evangelize and educate their peers on security.

 Security education and policy must help each role understand:

-- **Why** - Show each role why it is important to them and their goals in the context of their role responsibilities.
-If people don’t clearly feel **why** security matters to them, they will judge it to be unimportant and move onto something else.
+- **Why** - Show each role why it's important to them and their goals in the context of their role responsibilities.
+If people don’t clearly feel **why** security matters to them, they'll judge it to be unimportant and move onto something else.

 - **What** – Summarize what security tasks they need to do in language the roles already understand.
-If people don’t know what they are being asked to do, they will assume security isn’t important or relevant to them and move onto something else.
+If people don’t know what they're being asked to do, they'll assume security isn’t important or relevant to them and move onto something else.

 - **How** -  Ensure each role has clear explanation/instructions on how to apply it in their life/role/job.
-If people don’t know how to actually do what they are being asked to do (e.g. patch servers, identify whether it’s a phishing link, report the message properly, review code, perform threat model, etc.), they will fail and move onto something else.
+If people don’t know how to actually do what they're being asked to do (for example, patch servers identify whether it’s a phishing link, report the message properly, review code, or perform threat model), they'll fail and move onto something else.

 ## Example scenario: Typical interoperability between teams